Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Introduction

 Mean-field equations of type~\eqref{eq:MFSDE} were also examined for non-Lipschitz vector fields $b$ and $\sigma $.
-See e.g.~\cite{Jourdain}, where the author invokes martingale techniques to construct unique weak solutions in the case of a bounded drift $b$, which is Lipschitz continuous in the law variable.
-We also refer to~\cite{Chiang},~\cite{Mishura} in the case of weak solutions.
-As for path-dependent coefficients see~\cite{Li}.
-More recently, by using techniques based on Malliavin calculus, the existence of unique strong solutions to mean-field SDEs with additive Brownian noise and singular drift $b$ were obtained in~\cite{BauerMeyerProske},~\cite{BauerMeyer1} and~\cite{BauerMeyer3}, where the authors also derive a Bismut-Elworthy-Li formula for such equations.
-See also~\cite{BauerMeyer2} in the case of a certain non-Markovian and \quoteleft rough' Gaussian driving noise in a Hilbert space setting.
+See e.g.~\cite{Jou95}, where the author invokes martingale techniques to construct unique weak solutions in the case of a bounded drift $b$, which is Lipschitz continuous in the law variable.
+We also refer to~\cite{Chi94},~\cite{MisVer20} in the case of weak solutions.
+As for path-dependent coefficients, see~\cite{LiMin16}.
+More recently, by using techniques based on Malliavin calculus, the existence of unique strong solutions to mean-field SDEs with additive Brownian noise and singular drift $b$ were obtained in~\cite{BauMeyPro18},~\cite{BauMey19-1} and~\cite{BauMey19-2} and a Bismut-Elworthy-Li formula for such equations was derived there.
+See also~\cite{BauMey19-3} for the case of a certain non-Markovian and \quoteleft rough' Gaussian driving noise in a Hilbert space setting.

-Now let $t_{0}\in\R_{+}$ and $\mathscr{P}$ be a separable metrisable topological space in $\mathscr{P}(\R^{m})$.
-In this article we consider a \emph{generalised McKean-Vlasov SDE} with \emph{random drift} and \emph{diffusion coefficients} of the form
+Now let $t_{0}\geq 0$ and $\mathcal{P}$ be a separable metrisable space in $\mathcal{P}(\R^{m})$.
+In this article, we consider a \emph{McKean-Vlasov SDE} with \emph{random drift} and \emph{diffusion coefficients} of the form